In this post, you’ll learn how to make a budget binder yourself and organize your finances.

 2. Financial goals page

-The financial goals page is a part of a budget binder that outlines your long-term and short-term financial objectives.
+The financial goals page is part of a budget binder that outlines your long-term and short-term financial objectives.
 It includes details about goals like:

 - Saving for emergencies